Amie Pala was named chief executive officer for Farm Credit Bank of Texas in January 2021.

 Rocap holds bachelor’s and master’s degrees from the University of Texas at Austin in accounting, with a minor in management information systems.

-Tucker joined the bank in 2018 with 25 years of experience managing legal departments for Austin-based banks, financial institutions and technology companies.
-She helped guide these organizations through business growth, regulatory compliance, complex contract negotiations and the acquisition and sale of technology.
+Tucker joined the bank in 2018 with 25 years of experience leading legal departments for regional banks, financial institutions and global technology companies.
+As an attorney and executive business leader, she managed business growth initiatives, regulatory compliance, complex contract negotiations and the acquisition, licensing and sale of technology services.

 Tucker holds a bachelor’s degree in English from the University of Colorado and a Juris Doctor degree with honors from the University of Houston Law Center.